Useful Notes / The House of Windsor

 .
 Diana was killed in a car crash in 1997; since then numerous conspiracy theories

 have arisen.
-The details of her death and the latest conspiracy theories are regularly featured in the Daily Express up to this day.
+The details of her death and the latest conspiracy theories are, as of 2017, still featured in the Daily Express

 She was technically no longer an HRH or a member of the royal family when she died, having given up the styling and position when she divorced Prince Charles.
 But she remained Princess Diana in the minds of the public, which led to a furore because people didn't realize that Queen Elizabeth